bradt/xdebug-log-filter/README.md

 xdebug-log-filter
 =================

-A little script to monitor a web server log file for errors and filter out entire xdebug error and stack trace blocks from 3rd-party code.
+A little script to monitor a web server log file for errors but filter out entire xdebug error and stack trace blocks that we want to ignore.

 Installation
 ------------